stolls01/SC-300106/README.md

 |    x |annotation.sh    |
 | Functional alignment of reads | eggnog.sh    |
 |  x   |cellranger.sh    |
-Table: In order, the scripts used in the generation of a read count matrix from raw SRA data.
-Object: RNA of vampire bat spleen, reference number SRR36696742.

 ## Part 2: Cole